stepanataccolade/docsv2/sources/pipelines_configure.md

 # Configuring and managing your deployments

 This section walks you through the workflow for configuring your application pipelines.
-We think of pipelines as the flow of your application from source control->ci->image registry->packaging into a deployable unit aka 'cell'->deploy the cell into an environment.
+We think of pipelines as the flow of your application from your build environment->ci->deployable units with different versions->deploy into single or multiple environments.

 <img src="../images/pipeline_basic_flow.png" alt="Pipelines flow" style="width:700px;"/>